simonw/datasette-explain/README.md

 ## Installation

 Install this plugin in the same environment as Datasette.
+Note that it only works with Datasette version 1.0 and above.

     datasette install datasette-explain